Can Colon and Rectal Cancer Spread Into The Liver? Can it be Treated?

 What are the side effects that I may have and for how long?

-The side effects will depend on the type of treatment that will be received.
+The side effects will depend on the type of cancer treatment that will be received.
 The most common side effects of chemotherapy are nausea, vomiting, mouth ulcers and diarrhoea.
 Hair loss may occur but is not common to happen.
 If any targeted therapy is used, there may be decreased wound healing and bleeding from the gut.
 Also, drugs can decrease the count of cells in the blood which can lead to infections.
 All these side effects will last until the chemotherapy regimen is complete.